-Cinnamon spice is one of the highly prized spices that has been in use since biblical times for its fragrance, medicinal and culinary properties.
+Cinnamon spice is one of the highly prized items that has been in use since biblical times for its fragrance, medicinal and culinary properties.
 This delightfully exotic, sweet-flavored spice traditionally obtained from the inner brown bark of Cinnamomum trees which when dried rolls into a tubular-sticks, known commercially as "quill."

 This novel spice is native to Sri Lankan island but also grow in many other countries such as Indonesia, Myanmar, Bangladesh, India, China.

-Aromatic cinnamon essential oil (makes up 0.5% to 1% of its composition) also extracted from the same tree.
-In the factories, this fragrant-rich inner layer pounded roughly, macerated in seawater, and then quickly distilled.
+Cinnamon essential oil (which makes up 0.5% to 1% of its composition) is also extracted from the tree parts.
+In the factories, this fragrant-rich inner layer is pounded roughly, macerated in seawater, and then subjected to quick distillation.

-Cassia, also known as Chinese cinnamon, is a different member of Lauraceae family, and named as Cinnamomum cassia.
+Cassia, also known as Chinese cinnamon, is a different member of Lauraceae family and named as Cinnamomum cassia.
 Cassia is coarser, more spicy, and pungent but less fragrant than cinnamon.
 It is usually substituted for the cinnamon in savory dishes.

-The active principles in the cinnamon spice known to have anti-oxidant, anti-diabetic, anti-septic, local anesthetic, anti-inflammatory, rubefacient (warming and soothing), carminative and anti-flatulent properties.
+The active principles in the cinnamon spice known to have anti-oxidant, anti-diabetic, antiseptic, local anesthetic, anti-inflammatory, rubefacient (warming and soothing), carminative and anti-flatulent properties.

 The spice contains health benefiting essential oils such as eugenol, a phenylpropanoids class of chemical compound that gives pleasant, sweet aromatic fragrance to it.
 Eugenol has got local anesthetic and antiseptic properties, hence; employed in the dental and gum treatment procedures.

 Other important essential oils in cinnamon include ethyl cinnamate, linalool, cinnamaldehyde, beta-caryophyllene, and methyl chavicol.